thkukuk/sysextmgr/README.md

 ### Import image

-`sysext-cli` will differentiate two cases:
+`sysextmgrcli` will differentiate two cases:

 A full image name (including version and architecture) is specified:
 * Download specific image to `/var/lib/sysext-store`.